CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/Processed dataset (supervised ML)/871/README.md

    - **c**: delaying the safety protection when a short-circuit fault happens in Fault_66bus2
    - **d**: delaying the safety protection when a short-circuit fault happens in Fault_XFMR2

-> <sup>*</sup> Since the malicious program only deletes the legitimate GOOSE packets and the remaining GOOSE packets are non-malicious, so no sample is labelled as 871.
-However, within a 35-second period, GOOSE packets with APPID "0x3101" or "0x3102" were missing.
+> <sup>*</sup> Since the malicious program only deletes the legitimate GOOSE packets, and the remaining GOOSE packets are non-malicious, no sample is labelled as 871.
+However, within a 35-second period (labelled with $${\color{red}Red}$$ font colour), GOOSE packets with either APPID "0x3101" or "0x3102" were missing.
 These abnormal behaviours can be easily detected with a simple network monitoring method.

 <img src="https://github.com/CSCRC-SCREED/QUT-ZSS-2023/blob/main/PrimaryPlant.jpg" alt="" width="800" height="510" />